D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 ``total_edition_number`` : Number of NFts created in this edition

+``license`` : Contain the hash of the ipfs link of the license and the upgradeable boolean

 ``royalty`` : Percentage of royalties 150 correspond to 15%

 ``splits`` : list of split